qzc438/ontology-llm/README.md

 # load GLM models
 llm = ChatOllama(model="glm4:9b", temperature=0)
 ```
+**Author Note**: To ensure consistency and reproducibility, we recommend using API-accessed models with a timestamp tag.
 - Select one embeddings service in the file `run_config.py`:
 ```
 # https://platform.openai.com/docs/guides/embeddings/embedding-models